 The executor of a will, also known as the personal representative, has certain responsibilities during the probate process.
 The individual drafting a will is the person who names the executor.
 The executor’s most important duty is to ensure that a decedent’s will is administered properly and that assets are distributed in accordance with the will’s terms.
 The executor of the will also owes the decedent’s estate a fiduciary duty.
 Specifically, the will executor has a duty to act in the estate’s best interests at all times – especially when it comes to distributing the estate’s assets in accordance with the decedent’s wishes.

-The experienced attorneys at The Legacy Law Firm understand the complications associated with probate administration and can assist you throughout every step of the process.
+Our experienced Florida probate attorneys understand the complications associated with probate administration and can assist you throughout every step of the process.
 Please call us today at (954) 999-9683 or submit a request online to learn more about how we could help you throughout the entire process.

 Specific Duties of an Executor